Burkholderia gladioli: Etymology

 The genus Burkholderia is named after scientist Walter H. Burkholder, who discovered an organism linked to disease in the skin of onions.

-Gladioli refers to the plant genus Gladiolus, which is grown ornamentally around the world, and where the fungus can cause rot.
+The specific epithet gladioli refers to the plant genus Gladiolus, which is grown ornamentally around the world, and where the fungus can cause rot.
 The flower is named gladiolus "little sword" from gladius "sword", due to the shape of the leaves.

 Identification

 Burkholderia are motile, Gram negative rods that may be straight or slightly curved.
 They are aerobic, catalase positive, urease positive, nonsporeformers.
 They grow on MacConkey agar, but do not ferment the lactose.
-Burkholderia gladioli can be distinguished from the other Burkholderia because it is oxidase negative B. gladioli is indole negative, nitrate negative, and lysine decarboxylation negative.
+Burkholderia gladioli can be distinguished from the other Burkholderia because it is oxidase negative.
+B. gladioli is indole negative, nitrate negative, and lysine decarboxylation negative.

 On the molecular level, PCR can be used to distinguish between the different Burkholderia species.
 According to Furuya et al., the ribosomal RNA gene is highly conserved and universally distributed in all living things, and therefore difference in the DNA sequences between 16S and 23S rRNA genes can be used to differentiate between the species.

 The primers used for the amplification of the 16S to 23S region in the B. gladioli genome are as follows: GLA-f 5'-(CGAGCTAATACCGCGAAA)-3' and GLA-r 5'-(AGACTCGAGTCAACTGA)-3' Using these primers for PCR results in an amplicon of approximately 300 bp.

 All members of the genus Burkholderia have multireplicon genomes.
 They are able to keep "essential housekeeping" genes on the largest chromosome.
 This largest chromosome has a single origin of replication.
 The gene order and GC composition is conserved as well.
 Members of Burkholderia are able to capture and retain foreign DNA.
 The foreign DNA can be detected by looking for atypical GC context areas.
 One of the first foreign DNA segments detected this way encoded for virulence.

 The B. gladioli genome consists of 6 major holders of genetic information: two chromosomes and four plasmids.
 The entire genome amounts to 9.06 Mb (Million Bases) with 89.64% of the genome – including non-coding regions – on the two chromosomes.

 Characteristics

 All species of the genus Burkholderia – except for B. mallei – display a form of motility when suspended within liquid.
-Being Gram-Negative, B. gladioli will not be stained by the Crystal Violet – Iodine complex, but will be counter stained red by Safranin.
-The optimal growth temperature on a Nutrient Agar plate is 30–35 °C. The Genus Burkholderia (including B. gladioli) shows a remarkable amount of diversity of metabolism of carbohydrates and other organic compounds.
+Being Gram-Negative, B. gladioli will not retain the Crystal Violet – Iodine complex following decolorization, but will be counter stained red by Safranin.
+The optimal growth temperature on a nutrient agar plate is 30–35 °C. The Genus Burkholderia (including B. gladioli) shows a remarkable amount of diversity of metabolism of carbohydrates and other organic compounds.
 B. gladioli is able to more acids than is typical for its genus.